ghc/ghc/docs/users_guide/phases.rst

     option for Apple's Linker (``-F`` already means something else for GHC).

-.. ghc-flag:: -split-objs
-    :shortdesc: Split objects (for libraries)
-    :type: dynamic
-    :category: linking

-    Tell the linker to split the single object file that would normally be generated into multiple object files, one per top-level Haskell function or type in the module.
-This only makes sense for libraries, where it means that executables linked against the library are smaller as they only link against the object files that they need.
-    However, assembling all the sections separately is expensive, so this is slower than compiling normally.
-Additionally, the size of the library itself (the ``.a`` file) can be a factor of 2 to 2.5 larger.

 .. ghc-flag:: -split-sections
     :shortdesc: Split sections for link-time dead-code stripping
     :type: dynamic